pokeclicker/pokeclicker-wiki/data/Farm/Setups.md

 _If you are looking how to mutate and unlock the different Berries, check [[Berries]] instead._

-There are a number of Farming Setups not related to [Breeding Pokemon faster](#!Hatchery/ "Hatchery") or  [Increasing Shiny Chance](#!Shiny_Chance)  that are quite useful, particularly when either mutating berries or trying to harvest mutated berries faster, or, even without mutating berries, if you just want to harvest a lot of berries to trade to [Berry Masters](#!Daily_Deals).
+There are a number of Farming Setups not related to [Breeding Pokemon faster](#!Hatchery) or  [Increasing Shiny Chance](#!Shiny_Chance)  that are quite useful, particularly when either mutating berries or trying to harvest mutated berries faster, or, even without mutating berries, if you just want to harvest a lot of berries to trade to [Berry Masters](#!Daily_Deals).
 Here are some useful berry setups to know.

 _Note: Aura Received is multiplicative from all the auras affecting a berry.
 If a Berry receives the aura from 4 aura berries each at 1.3x aura output, that Berry receives 1.3^4 = 2.8561, or ~2.86x as an aura multiplier.
 If a Berry receives auras from 3 berries, two at 1.3x and one at 1.2x, the berry receives 1.3^2 * 1.2x = 2.028, or ~2.03x aura output_

-## Growth Aura Setups
+## Growth Aura Setups{#growth}
 You can use Boost Mulch to speed up berry growth.
 If you are ready to harvest the boosted berry use Rich Mulch for maximum harvesting gain.

 - _Tip: Once a berry has grown enough using [[Berries/Wacan]]'s Boost Aura, swap the Wacans for [[Berries/Passho]] berries to gain maximum Berry Harvests._